Build a SvelteKit Markdown Blog

 Page Transitions

-I have an entire post on SvelteKit Page Transitions but the gist is that we need to know when the url changed to destroy and recreate the page which is going to play the transition.
+To transition a page we need to know when the URL changed to destroy and recreate the page which is going to play the transition:

 src/routes/+layout.ts.